 The life we want to live is not fully realized not because we can't figure out what's important to us, or because we're lazy, but because the energy we habitually create to fuel our goals is the stress response.
 What does that feel like?
 A state of confusion, a feeling of lethargy, feeling speedy and disorganized, mind racing a mile a minute, or feeling reactive out of fear.
 Or some mish-mash of all that stressed out energy combined.

-What I'm calling "being in the Zone" is well researched in the area of peak performance whether in athletics or the arts.
+"Being in the zone" is well researched in the field of peak performance, whether in athletics or the arts.
 We can also call that the state of not-being-stressed or not perceiving eminent danger.
 Again if you look at the Zones graph you will see that we actually naturally calm and focused when we're not in a state of stress.
 Remove a habitual stress response and the "Zone" is revealed!